01 Sep Bird Watching in Uganda

 Bird watching in Uganda is an incredible experience.
 Why?
 Because the wide range of habitats produces a bird list of well over 1,000 species and, at different times, the country is also home to a variety of migrant species.

 In fact, a recent report has pointed to the discovery of at least 10 new bird species in the past four years – meaning that if you’re looking for a completely unique birdwatching experience, Uganda needs to be high on your list.

 Fox’s Weaver and the Shoebill

-The Fox’s Weaver (Ploceus spekeoides) is endemic to Uganda and inhabits the papyrus-fringed lakes of the east of the country and nearby wooded grassland.
+The Fox’s Weaver (Ploceus spekeoides) is endemic to Uganda and inhabits the wetlands and nearby woodlands in the east of the country.
 It has previously been found nesting around Lake Opeta and has been seen around Mount Elgon.
 Birdlife International categorises it as a Globally Near Threatened species and it is thought to be in decline.

 Meanwhile, the prehistoric looking Shoebill is one of Uganda’s most sought after birds and, although shy, can be found in a number of swamps around the country.

 An Endemic Bird Area (EBA) is an area occupied by restricted range birds.
 The Albertine Rift, which includes parts of Uganda, is defined as an EBA and home to an astonishing variety of birds, including: